Rafael-Fontes-Baptista/Rafael-Fontes-Baptista/README.md

 🔄  I am currently pursuing a switch career from digital marketing to **web development**.

-😍  From programimng, **frontend development** is what I most like, I love it!
+😍  From web development, **frontend** is what I most like, I love it!

 💬  Be welcome to my github, and please, why not talking more?